 The online form itself is fairly straightforward to complete but does seem to require quite a lot of detailed information including for everyone exempted from 14 day quarantine.
 Aimed at airline passengers, it probably took about 10 minutes to fill in completely, even requiring my seat number (that’s got to be 1A).
 I heard of other private pilots met on return by Border Force agents who insisted that the form was completed online before anyone left the aircraft.
 Failure to complete the form would attract a fine starting at £100.

-There’s also a NOTAM stating a requirement for “Carriers” to send a General Aviation Declaration form to Public Health Englands Public Health Control Unit at Heathrow, but I don’t view myself as an airline or Air Carrier in this context.
+There’s also a NOTAM stating a requirement for “Carriers” to send a General Aviation Declaration form to Public Health Englands Public Health Control Unit at Heathrow, although I don’t view myself as an airline or Air Carrier in this context.
 The guidance and forms required are far from clear and will hopefully become clearer in the month ahead.
-Let’s hope we’ll see greater clarity (and hopefully less and reduced paperwork) in the near future.
+One pilot called the PHE number and was told that forms are required even for private flights.

 The French Interior Ministry requires that visitors complete an “Attestation” – a signed declaration that you aren’t suffering from any COVID-19 symptoms – which you can present on request.